Zero Waste Dish Soap: 13 Brands For Clean Plates & A Clean Planet

 In their office, No Tox Life re-use as much as they can, recycle as much as they can, use TerraCycle where available and are working on reducing manufacturing waste.

 No Tox Life also give soaps to Showers of Hope and Recycled Resources, two non-profits giving daily mobile showers to those experiencing homelessness in their area.
-They also help with trash pickups in our neighborhood and do things like pay their employees to join the Youth Climate Strike.
+They also help with trash pickups in their neighborhood and do things like pay their employees while participating in the Youth Climate Strike.

 They give a local resident discount at their retail store since the area around the store is a mix of lower income and higher income and they want their products to be accessible to most.